 YouTube is the cheapest and most informative way of seeing step by step how to do almost anything you might want to know.
 You will also find amazing people and rich characters putting out great content here.
 Well worth scrolling around.

 Knowing the proper handling and cooking of animals can keep you from getting sick, but more importantly, keep your belly full.
 You might have rabbits running around everywhere and they can be delicious, they can also give you a fever if not prepared correctly.
 Not knowing the edible plants can cost you your life eating the wrong berries off a Bush.
-Here you can learn more about that.

 I wrote a page about survival food that can be found here!
 That will help cover what types of foods might be needed but we want to work on getting food on the cheap.
 Once again clearance aisle will come in very handy with helping us stock up on food.
 Don’t go for the dented cans if you can avoid it as the dents in the cans can lead to faster bacteria growth inside the can.